 Japan has some of the world's most dramatic new architecture.
 Architects such as Richard Rogers, Norman Foster and Philippe Starck all have exciting new buildings in Japan's major cities.
 (2010)

-The population of Japan was estimated at 126,475,660 in July 2010; Japan has one of the highest population densities in the world.
+The population of Japan was estimated at 126.4 million in 2018; Japan has one of the highest population densities in the world.

 Japanese is the national language.

 Many Japanese follow the Shinto and Buddhist religions.

 Shinto believers worship a spirit god who is to be found in nature.
 The sun goddess is the supreme deity.
 Shintoism is part of daily life, as the favours of the gods are asked for all types of events and activities (like taking examinations).
 The island of Itsukushima, in the inland sea of Seto, is the holy place of Shintoism.

 Buddhism is the other major religion of Japan, introduced to the country in the sixth century AD.

 Confucianism, which came to Japan from China, has been a significant influence, especially in the respect it requires for the ancestors and the family.

 Christianity was brought to Japan by missionaries in the sixteenth century.
 When the Shogun decided in the early seventeenth century to close Japan to the outside world, Christianity was forbidden and did not return until the reopening in the mid nineteenth century.